 Azure Key Vault is designed in such a way that not even Microsoft sees or extract your keys

-Your key usage is logged almost near real-time, ensuring the much needed security
+Your key usage is logged almost near real-time, ensuring the much-needed security

 Azure Key Vaults can be created by one who holds a valid Azure subscription.
-The implementation and management of thus created Key Vaults can be done by the Organization’s administrators who manage the other Azure services defined for the same Organization.
+The implementation and management of this created Key Vaults can be done by the Organization’s administrators who manage the other Azure services defined for the same Organization.

 An administrator who signs in with an Azure subscription, creating a Key Vault for an Organization to store keys will then be responsible for the following responsibilities or operational tasks such as the below:

-To create or to import a key / secret
+To create or to import a key/secret

-To revoke or to delete a key / secret
+To revoke or to delete a key/secret

 To authorize users or applications in order to access the Azure Key Vault in order to manage their own keys or secrets